British citizenship for children adopted outside the UK

 Overseas adoptions by British citizens resident outside the UK

-If a British citizen resident outside the UK adopts a child in this country, the child will not automatically become a British citizen even if the adoption is formally recognised.
-This is certainly discriminatory against adopted children – children born to the same parents overseas would be British by descent by birth.
+If a British citizen resident outside the UK adopts a child in their country of residence, the child will not automatically become a British citizen even if the adoption is in a country signatory to the Hague convention and is formally recognised.

 We are specialists in this type of applications and have helped many adopted children based overseas to become British and get a British passport.